U.S. Justice Department loses fight with BMI over fractional music licensing

-WASHINGTON The government lost a fight with music licensing giant BMI on Friday over whether it needed to change how it collects royalties for music.
+WASHINGTON (Reuters) - The government lost a fight with music licensing giant BMI on Friday over whether it needed to change how it collects royalties for music.

 The Justice Department had said in August that it would require the American Society of Composers, Authors and Publishers, or ASCAP, and Broadcast Music Inc, or BMI, to only license music to digital streaming services, radio and television stations, bars and other music users if they could issue a "full-work" license.